Best in Travel is here! Discover 2025’s destinations

 2. Provincetown, Massachusetts, USA

 Must-visit LGBTIQ+ neighborhood: The entire town!
 Provincetown is a flourishing place for queer life.
 Located at the easternmost tip of Cape Cod, P-town has been a summer escape for the LGBTIQ+ community for over 60 years.
 From riotous parties at A-House to (technically illegal) nude sunbathing at Herring Cove Beach, there’s no shortage of fun to be had here.
-Plan your visit to align with one of the town’s many queer festivals, including Bear Week, Girl Splash, TransWeek and more.
+If you don't make it there for Pride, plan your visit to align with one of the town’s many queer festivals, including Bear Week, Girl Splash, TransWeek and more.

 3. Auckland, New Zealand

-Pride 2024: Being in the southern hemisphere, Auckland held its Pride celebration in the month February.
-But it’s not too early to plan a trip for 2025!
+Pride 2025: Being in the southern hemisphere, Auckland held its Pride celebration in the month of February.
+But it’s not too early to plan a trip for 2026!

 Must-visit LGBTIQ+ neighborhood: Karangahape Road – or “K Road” to locals – is where you'll find most of Auckland’s LGBTIQ+ nightlife.
 Many Aucklanders make a night of it by starting at The Eagle, a local, unpretentious watering hole that welcomes all comers from the LGBTIQ+ community.
 Next is an inevitable stop at Family Bar, located conveniently across the street, which has more of a club vibe, complete with bustling dance floor and weekly drag shows.